Simulating Your Retirement: An Essential Step!

 To use the RRQ and financial institution simulators, you'll need the following information:

-- The total of all your registered plans (RRSPs, CELIs, DPSPs, defined contribution SPPs, etc.)
+- Statements for all of your registered plans (RRSPs, TFSAs, DPSPs, defined contribution SPPs, etc.)

 - Your Statement of Participation in the Québec Pension Plan (QPP)

-- Your pay summary and your T4 and notice of assessment from the Canada Revenue Agency, formerly the Canada Customs and Revenue Agency (with RRSP deductions)
+- Your pay slip and notice of assessment from the Canada Revenue Agency (for RRSP deductions)

 Depending on the simulator, you may need other information to accurately estimate your retirement income.